-The odd bits of the 250 bit message are used to generate the in-phase (I) component of the message, while the even bits are used to generate the quadrature-phase (Q) component of the message.
-The bit rate for each channel shall be 150 bits/sec $\pm 1\%$ .
+The odd bits of the 250-bit message are used to generate the in-phase (I) component of the message, while the even bits are used to generate the quadrature-phase (Q) component of the message.
+The bit rate for each channel will nominally be 150 bits/sec.